 System: A series of things working together in harmony; a complex whole.

-So with these two things now clearly defined, are you able to figure out what a design system, in theory, actually is?
+So with these two concepts now clearly defined, are you able to figure out what a design system, in theory, actually is?

 A design system consists of two things: the library and the documentation.
-Together, they define the brand’s core UX and UI, like visual assets, your logo, typography, colors, grid.
-A design system also includes UI components, their documentation, and the code snippets to facilitate developers using them across existing products.
+Together, they define a brand design system with core UX and UI elements, such as visual assets, your logo, typography, colors, grid.
+A strong UI design system also includes UI components, their documentation, and the code snippets to facilitate developers using them across existing products.

 It’s the rules, constraints, and principles implemented in both design and code.

-These elements apply to everything - colour, typography, spacing, and layout.
-Interestingly, a design system should also encompass non-visual elements such as tone of voice, vocabulary, grammar, and audio cues.
+These elements apply to everything – color, typography, spacing, and layout.
+Interestingly, a design system should also encompass non-visual elements such as the tone of voice, vocabulary, grammar, and audio cues.

 All these components are designed separately, but are brought together to create a single source of truth.

-It may be compared to front-end and back-end in design.
-So, on one hand we have all of these reusable components (which are visual), and on the other hand we have the codified counterparts of those elements, and thus they can be used by developers.
+It all can be compared to front-end and back-end in design.
+On one hand, we have all the reusable components (which are visual), and on the other hand, we have the codified counterparts of those elements, and thus they can be used by developers.

 Let’s take a look at all this in action.

-Within your design system are the standards adhered to when designing, for example, a user’s default icon.
-It doesn’t say how it needs to look, (that’s up to the creative mind of your designer), but it indicates the process to be followed in order to create it.
+Within your design system are the standards that creators adhere to when designing, for example, a user’s default icon.
+The design system doesn’t say how it needs to look (that’s up to the creative mind of your designer), but it indicates the process to be followed in order to create it.

-It’s worth noting that a good design system also includes naming conventions, file structure, and other ‘formalities’ of working in a digital environment.
+It’s worth noting that a good visual design system also includes naming conventions, a file structure, and other administrative aspects of working in a digital environment.
 These principles are key regardless of the end product.
 A website design system must account for these elements on desktop and mobile sites, while building for mobile apps requires incorporating those principles into the mobile experience.

-After all, its sole purpose is to speed up and simplify the way designers work - this also includes many file management procedures.
+After all, the sole purpose of a design system is to speed up and simplify the way designers work – this also includes many file management procedures.

 Let’s dig a little deeper by taking a step back for a moment.

 Let me introduce you to some basic terms, which will be helpful in learning how to build a design system:

-Pattern library, style guide, code snippet - this Holy Trinity of product design makes up a design system.
+Pattern library, style guide, code snippet – this trifecta of product design makes up a design system.

-The main difference between a style guide and design system is the scalability and dynamism of the latter.
+The main difference between a style guide and design system is the scalability and dynamics of the latter.

 It’s obvious that our world is getting more digitized.
 We’re using apps for everything.
-You may even be reading this on your phone, using your favourite browser.
+You may even be reading this on your phone, using your favorite browser.

-It’s your favourite browser because it is logical to use.
+It’s your favorite browser because it is easy to use.
 You don’t need to read a manual to learn how to use it.